uyokamil/DishDash/README.md

 ## About

 DishDash challenges you to manage multiple orders, prep ingredients, and combine foods under time pressure.
-Work your way through a casual trattoria, a busy pizzeria, and an American-style roadside diner.
+Work your way through a casual burger restaurant, a busy pizzeria, and an American-style roadside diner.
 Each restaurant has its own menu and challenges.

 The game features:
 - Extensible food combination system built with Unity's ScriptableObjects